Your Website is Never Finished

 You can also use a service called: UserTesting.com to have real humans use your website and give you live feedback.

-Keep monitoring the quantitative data and qualitative insights and tweak where needed and it will keep getting better over time.
+Keep monitoring the quantitative data and qualitative insights and tweak where needed and it will keep improving over time.

 Pro tip: HotJar is also good for collecting qualitative insights by adding these two polls…